Nonparametric Detection of Anomalous Data Streams: Introduction

-In this paper, we apply MMD as a metric to construct our tests for detecting data sequences generated by the anomalous distribution.
-We are interested in the large data regime, in which the total number $n$ of data sequences goes to infinity.
-This is motivated by many practical applications such as DNA sequence detection, in which anomalous DNA sequences are required to be detected out of a large number of normal data sequences.
-It is clear that as the total number $n$ of sequences becomes large, (and possibly the number $s$ of anomalous data sequences also becomes large), it becomes increasingly challenging to consistently detect all anomalous sequences.
-It then requires that the number $m$ of samples in each data sequence correspondingly enlarges in order to more accurately detect anomalous sequences.
-Hence, there is a tension between $(n,s)$ and $m$ in the asymptotic regime as $n$ goes to infinity to guarantee correct detection.
-This also differentiates this paper from the study in \cite{Li2013}, in which $n$ and $s$ are assumed to be fixed and only the number of samples becomes large.
+Our approach adopts the {\em maximum mean discrepancy (MMD)} introduced in \cite{Gretton2012} as the distance metric between two distributions.
+The idea is to map probability distributions into a reproducing kernel Hilbert space (RKHS) (as proposed in \cite{Berl2004,Srip2010}) such that the distance between the two probabilities can be measured by the distance between their corresponding embeddings in the RKHS.
+MMD can be easily estimated based on samples, and hence yields low complexity tests.
+In this paper, we apply MMD as a metric to construct our tests for detecting anomalous data sequences.
+In contrast to consistency analysis in classical theory as in \cite{Li2013}, which assumes that the problem dimension (i.e., the number $n$ of sequences and the number $s$ of anomalous sequences) is fixed and the sample size $m$ increases, our focus is on the regime in which the problem dimension (i.e., $n$ and $s$) increases.
+This is motivated by applications, in which anomalous sequences are required to be detected out of a large number of typical data sequences.
+It is clear that as $n$ (and possibly $s$) becomes large, it is increasingly challenging to consistently detect all anomalous sequences.
+It then requires that the sample size $m$ correspondingly increases in order to guarantee more accurate detection.
+Hence, we are interested in characterizing how the sample size $m$ should scale with $n$ and $s$ in order to guarantee the consistency of our tests.